gbearden/r_course_evans_school/README.md

 ## Course Expectations

 - Attend both classes.
 Class dates are October 6 and 13.
 A full class is 5 hours and 50 minutes, breaks included.
-- Submit a 1-page report generated in R Markdown that includes bullet points, at least one table, and at least one chart produced with the ggplot library.
-Due by October 22.
+- Submit a 1-page report generated in R Markdown that includes bullet points, at least one table, and at least one chart produced with the ggplot library
+  - Due by October 22
+  - Do not print code in output (echo = FALSE)

 ## Accomodations